 Indian farmers have the smallest landholding in the world.
 While the global average of landholding size is 5.5 hectares, the size in India is 0.5 to 1.15 hectares.
 Growing urbanization and more diversion of land towards non-agricultural means less land for agriculture.
 The result of which, farming lands are vanishing at an alarming rate.

-Small landholding makes it difficult for the farmers to access large farms, irrigation facilities, modern machinery, bank credits, loans or institutional credit etc. According to NABARD, the biggest challenge for the Indian farmers is decreasing the size of landholding, which can make the profession unfeasible.
+Small landholding makes it difficult for farmers to access large farms, irrigation facilities, modern machinery, bank credits, loans or institutional credit etc. According to NABARD, the biggest challenge for the Indian farmers is decreasing the size of landholding, which can make the profession unfeasible.
 Reduced profits from the produce, compel farmers to sell off their land.